Li Ka-shing's conglomerates move closer to complete restructuring

-HONG KONG, April 20 (Reuters) - Hutchison Whampoa Ltd , controlled by Asia’s richest man Li Ka-shing, and CK Hutchison Holdings Ltd said on Monday their shareholders have approved their reorganisation proposal, bringing it a step closer to completion.
+HONG KONG (Reuters) - Hutchison Whampoa Ltd 0013.HK, controlled by Asia’s richest man Li Ka-shing, and CK Hutchison Holdings Ltd (0001.HK) said on Monday their shareholders have approved their reorganization proposal, bringing it a step closer to completion.

 Li’s property flagship Cheung Kong had in February sought shareholders’ approval for part of the restructuring plan that changed the company name and switched its incorporation base to the Cayman Islands.